mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 If your program uses this interface to perform console input/output, then it can be tested, even with a monomorphic effect type.
 The key insight is that your program must be _written to an interface_, rather than a concrete implementation.
 Unfortunately, numerous widely-used tagless-final interfaces (like `Sync`, `Async`, `LiftIO`, `Concurrent`, `Effect`, and `ConcurrentEffect`) encourage you to code to an _implementation_.

-Using tagless-final doesn't guarantee you will be coding to an interface, nor does tagless-final provide any inherent testing benefits.
+Using tagless-final doesn't guarantee you will code to an interface, nor does tagless-final provide any inherent testing benefits.
 The testability of your code is completely orthogonal to its use of tagless-final, and comes down to whether or not you follow best practices&mdash;which you can do with or without tagless-final.

 ### 3. No Effect Polymorphic Reasoning